ntk-nguyen/pystdf_lite/README.md

 - Metadata in JSON format.

 ## Acknowledgement
-I would like to express my sincere gratitude to Casey Marshall who open-sourced this project.
+I'd' like to express my sincere gratitude to Casey Marshall who open-sourced this project.